-Mommy Bear’s Opinion – This is such a touching story.
+Mommy Bear’s Family Movie Review – This is such a touching story.
 I love how the group of men have a change of heart and decide to do what it takes to be a wonderful father to their children.
 They finally realize they make a huge impact on their children’s lives.
 A very touching movie that you can watch with the whole family.

 Summary – As law enforcement officers, Adam Mitchell, Nathan Hayes and their partners willingly stand up to the worst the world can offer, yet at the end of the day, they face a challenge that none of them are truly prepared to tackle: fatherhood.
 While they consistently give their best on the job, they quickly discover that their children are beginning to drift further away from them.
 When tragedy hits home, these men are left with a newfound urgency to renew their faith and reach out to their own children.
 Will http://www.mommybearmedia.com/blog/wp-admin/post.php?post=260&action=edit&message=1they be able to find a way to serve and protect those who are most dear to them?

 Mommy Bear’s Family Movie Review – Parents should be aware that there is quite a bit of swearing for a PG movie and the son draws some scary/disturbing images that are shown several times.
 I thought the casting was great in this movie especially Rosie, the seven-year-old daughter (Maggie Elizabeth Jones).
 I would recommend this movie to older children and adults.